Categories: Recipes, Travel Tips

 Temperature is worth considering as you might be biking for sometime between picking up lunch and finding your spot.
 Many items travel well, (tomatoes, peppers, carrots, cheeses, baked goods such as small baguettes or rolls, nuts, and deli sandwiches) but it is worth considering food temperatures and containers if you’re planning on riding for a few hours between purchasing food and picnicking.
 Some cheeses are even better after they have been out of the “fridge” such as brie or other semi-soft cheeses.

-Depending on where you purchase your food, you might be able to snag disposable cutlery from the vendor or stop at a roadside cafe to grab something.
+Be sure to pack what you need in order to cut the cheese!
 Even easier, make sure your ingredients are “finger food” friendly such as rolls, single tomatoes you can bite into etc.

 5. Good Company